animatlabs/animatlabs.github.io/_drafts/2026-11-16-postmortem-playbook.md

 ---
 title: "Postmortem Playbook for .NET Teams"
 excerpt: >-
-  "How to run postmortems that actually prevent repeat incidents - with templates you can use today."
+  How to run postmortems that actually prevent repeat incidents - with templates you can use today.
 categories:
   - Technical
   - .NET